-My art is inspired by my migraines while exploring elements found in nature.
-I work regularly in watercolor, but also explore a variety of projects and mediums including fibers and digital art.
+My art brings unconscious feelings to compositions inspired by my migraines.
+I work regularly in watercolor, but also explore a variety of projects and mediums.

 Fall is my favorite!
 The food, warm clothes, and ALL THE ART FAIRS!
 It's hard to not find craft shows or great art galleries to attend in the fall season.
 I'm happy to be apart of some autumn festivities this year.
 As the trees change colors, make sure to check out the art that can be found outdoors and indoors everyday.